-Please contact our office by email at substitute@esco.org if you leave our service area, accepted other employment, or no longer desire to be a member of the substitute consortium.
+Please contact your HR rep by email if you leave our service area, accepted other employment, or no longer desire to be a member of the substitute consortium.
 ESC-COG substitute employees should submit their letter of resignation, including effective date of your resignation and also provide a forwarding postal address and phone contact (i.e. end of year tax forms).
 If you would like to substitute for the ESC-COG Substitute Consortium at a later date, you will need to complete the employment process as a new employee.